andylinx/mini-WhileDB/OUTLINE.md

   - string literal (double quote) -> var[]
     + can be used as array initializer
     + can be assigned to array
-      - in case of overflow, truncation is applied. (no '\0' reserved if truncated)
+      - in case of overflow(too many elements), raise exception.
     + can be passed to write_string()

 ```cpp